 Students who are full-time staff members may apply for the staff concession on the tuition fees of government subsidised graduate programmes.
 Information on the staff concession is available at the NUS Staff Portal.

-Singapore citizens who wish to make use of the funds in their own or their siblings’ Post Secondary Education Account (PSEA) to pay for their NUS fees must complete the PSEA Standing Order Form.
+Singapore citizens who wish to make use of the funds in their own or their siblings’ Post Secondary Education Account (PSEA) to pay for their NUS tuition fees (inclusive of MSF) must complete the PSEA Standing Order Form.
 The form must be submitted to the Registrar’s Office during registration.
+The PSEA can also be used to pay for the MSF only and enrichment programmes that are approved and endorsed by the University.

 In some programmes, the University may deem it feasible, based on industry demand, to implement a Service Obligation Scheme for international students.
 The determination of this feasibility is at the sole discretion of the University.